Robustness of Spin-Triplet Pairing and Singlet-Triplet Pairing Crossover in Superconductor/Ferromagnet Hybrids: Introduction

 This paper is organized as follows.
-In Sec.~II, we present a model of an SF junction and describe the numerical method to solve the nonlinear Usadel equation in such system.
-The numerical results of the LDOS for various parameters and discussion of the robustness of ZEP are presented in Sec.~III.
-In Sec.~IV, the summary of our results is presented.
-Throughout the paper we confine ourselves to the regime of zero temperature and put $k_B=1$.
+In Sect.~2, we present a model of an SF junction and describe a numerical method of solving the nonlinear Usadel equation in such a system.
+The numerical results of the LDOS for various parameters and the discussion of the robustness of ZEP are presented in Sect.~3.
+In Sect.~4, the summary of our results is presented.
+Throughout the paper, we confine ourselves to the regime of zero temperature and put $k_B=1$.